BloodAxe/nan-marshal/README.md

 }
 ```

 Ok, enough words, gimme the code!
-All source code is available on GitHub: [nan-marshal](nan-marshal).
+All source code is available on GitHub: [nan-marshal][nan-marshal].

 <span class="more"></more>